appnexus/lucid/README.md

 ### Dependencies

-`lucid` declares `React` as a `peerDependency`, which means the consuming application is responsible for declaring a dependency on a compatible version of `React`.
+`lucid` declares both `React` and `ReactDOM` as `peerDependency`s, which means the consuming application is responsible for declaring a dependency on a compatible version of `React`.
 Don't forget the dependency on `react-dom`.

 ```
 package.json